NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shrink Down.md

 Your eidolon can shrink to fit into small spaces.
 Your eidolon reduces in size, to a minimum of size Small.
 It can use this action again while shrunk to return to its normal size.
+Its reach becomes 5 feet, or 10 feet if shrinking to Large with Towering Size.

 *Source: Pathfinder Secrets of Magic*
 *OGL*